cmarquis/api-challenge/README.md

 ## Write a Setup Guide

 Document instructions for getting your solution up and running.
-Your project will be run, tested, and assessed using your instructions—assume no dependencies will be pre-installed.
+Your project will be run, tested, and assessed using your instructions—assume no dependencies will be pre-installed other than Docker and Node.

 ## Bonus Points